zipcodeFrancisco/NaiveTicket/README.md

 Look for the Chapter reading you need in the doc folder.
 There is 35 pages of reading and exercises in the chapter.

 Work through all these exercises.
+You edit this file with your answers for these exercises.

 * Exercise 2.1 Create a TicketMachine object on the object bench and take a look at its methods.
 You should see the following: getBalance, getPrice, insertMoney,